jspsych/jsPsych/docs/plugins/survey-likert.md

 Current version: 1.1.1.
 [See version history](https://github.com/jspsych/jsPsych/blob/main/packages/plugin-survey-likert/CHANGELOG.md).

 The survey-likert plugin displays a set of questions with Likert scale responses.
-The subject responds by selecting a radio button.
+The participant responds by selecting a radio button.

 ## Parameters